Local ‘super’ cooking oil hits market

 The company extracts the oil naturally with state-of-the-art presses that use pressure and heat.
 This specialised processing line is the result of a $7 million investment to create Australia’s leading seed and nut oil facility.

 “It takes a little more time than other methods, but it doesn’t use any chemicals.
-Creating a high-quality oil naturally is important to us as a company and we know it matters to our customers, too,” Josh said.
+Creating a high-quality oil naturally is important to us as a company and we know it matters to our customers too,” Josh said.

-“As well as being chemical-free, the process creates no waste by-products and even the ‘cake’ of leftover seed husks is used to feed livestock.”
+“As well as being chemical-free, the process creates no waste by-products and even the ‘cake’ of the leftover seed husks is used to feed livestock.”

 Plenty Safflower Oil has the highest proportion of oleic acid, a monounsaturated fatty acid, and the lowest amount of saturated fats, of all common cooking oils.